 As a follow-up of the trainings, the young people would test their new knowledge and skills by creating their own projects explaining the role of the Alliance through their own point of view.
 The final phase of the project included a contest based on a video, essay or design on “What would the world be like without NATO?”
 A special jury selected 29 of the most impressive works and their authors were accordingly selected as the first NATO Youth Ambassadors to spread their knowledge and understanding of the Alliance among their peers.

 In February 2020, BEAYC and ACB launched a second edition of the Youth Ambassadors project.
-The 2020 program will start with a nation-wide open competition in a couple of rounds.
-At the end of the selection process, 15 young leaders will be selected to be the next NATO Youth Ambassadors.
-The Youth Ambassadors will then organize 8 local meetings with young people, in a team of two, initiating interactive discussions on the importance of Bulgaria’s membership in NATO and NATO’s mission and role.
-In May 2020, the two organizations will organize a visit of the Youth Ambassadors to NATO HQ in Brussels, in order to enhance the young leaders’ knowledge and impressions of the organization.
+The 2020 program started with a nation-wide open competition in a couple of rounds (motivation letters and interviews).
+At the end of the selection process, 15 young leaders were selected to be the next NATO Youth Ambassadors.
+The Youth Ambassadors will have to organize 8 local meetings with young people, in a team of two, initiating interactive discussions on the importance of Bulgaria’s membership in NATO and NATO’s mission and role.
+They will also visit the NATO HQ in Brussels, to enhance their knowledge and impressions of the organization.

 NATO Summer School